 # curl -sL https://deb.nodesource.com/setup_14.x | bash -

 We have now added the Node.js repository.
-So, to install Node.js run the below command:
+So, to install Node.js run the following command:

 # apt-get install nodejs -y